mr-gabrielrios/mr-gabrielrios.github.io/index.markdown

 layout: home
 ---

 Hey there!
-I'm a PhD student at the <a href='https://aos.princeton.edu/'>Program in Atmospheric & Oceanic Sciences</a> at Princeton University and a <a href='https://www.krellinst.org/csgf/fellows/profile?n=rios2023'>Department of Energy Computational Science Graduate Fellow</a>.
+I'm a PhD candidate at the <a href='https://aos.princeton.edu/'>Program in Atmospheric & Oceanic Sciences</a> at Princeton University and a <a href='https://www.krellinst.org/csgf/fellows/profile?n=rios2023'>Department of Energy Computational Science Graduate Fellow</a>.
 My research interests are tropical cyclones, numerical weather prediction, and climate model diagnostics.
 Away from technical work, I help run <a href='https://www.caribbeansforclimate.com'>Caribbeans for Climate</a>, a nonprofit organization aimed at creating a network of Caribbean climate stakeholders.

 Previously, I was at Vanderbilt University researching the use of computational methods in biomedical applications and a NOAA-CESSRST Graduate Fellow at The City College of New York researching the urban boundary layer.